retrosight/rest/json-home/draft-owen-json-home-02.md

 * Humans use the server's JSON Home document to write client code.
 * Client code uses the JSON Home document:
   * To interact with the server.
-  * To react to changes within the server.
+  * To note and or react to changes within the server.
 ```

 Clients need to be able to discover information about these applications to use it efficiently; just as with a human-targeted "home page" for a site, there is a need for a "home document" for a HTTP API that describes it to non-browser clients.